inwaves/llm.clj/README.md

   - [ ] tokenizer
   - [ ] training loop
 - [ ] think about parallelisation solutions, e.g. `matmul` in the original imp uses `#pragma omp parallel for collapse(2)`
+- [ ] more idiomatic solutions for the building blocks that still works on tensors in-place?